All Episodes

 If this were to actually happen, I mean, the Republicans look at Cruz and Christie and Carson and some of these, they're good people.

-When I talk about carpet bombing, I'm talking about APO research negative ads, filthy, dirty stuff about the it would destroy them.
+If Bush or his super PAC is the agent of destroy with negative ads, when I talk about carpet bombing, I'm talking about Oppo research negative ads, filthy, dirty stuff about the, it would destroy them.

 It would destroy them forever.